-Inspiration for the following article is brought to you by those business owners who have a false sense of security about the future of their business.
+Inspiration for the following article is brought to you by those business owners who have a false sense of security regarding the future of their business.
 The names have been changed to protect the guilty.

 Maggie is a business owner who has a flower shop, here in the valley of the sun.
 She’s been doing it for about 4 years, and is definitely a competent professional in her field.
 She gets up at the crack of dawn and opens her place up Monday through Saturday, and puts in the time needed to keep her head above water.